marinatalantceva/epp22-23-final_project/README.md

 ### Data

 One of the advantages of having a network running on a blockchain is the decentralized verification of the correctness of data by all network participants.
+Accordingly, all data are publicly available.
 We collect data for every hotspot in a region by scraping the *Helium* blockchain for hotspot data using the *Helium Blockchain API*.
 We focus on the adoption of hotspots in New York City, USA.

 Additional information on how to use the *Helium Blockchain API* can be found in the [Helium Documentation](https://docs.helium.com/api/blockchain/hotspots).